-- Interim reports on SNIP-funded Level II projects will be due at six-month intervals depending upon the duration of the proposed project (i.e. May 31, 2021; November 30, 2021; May 31, 2022) - A final report on a SNIP-funded Level II project will be due on November 30, 2021 or November 30, 2022 (depending on the term funded). - Submit all reports as a PDF to the Office of Research and Graduate Education (agresearch@psu.edu).
-Report templates will be provided.
+- Interim reports on SNIP-funded Level II projects will be due at six-month intervals depending upon the duration of the proposed project. - A final report on SNIP-funded Level II projects will be due one month after the end of the performance period (depending on the term funded). - Submit all reports as a PDF to the Office of Research and Graduate Education (agresearch@psu.edu).
+Report guidance will be provided.